 “The benefits for the developer are, of course, being able to focus on logic and not counting pixels.
 It is not uncommon to have many different versions of the same type of implementation if you do not have a component library.
 Especially in the React world and when done correctly, component changes are easily used in applicable projects.
-At best, with one yarn/npm command,” says Oskari.
+At best, with one yarn/npm command,” notes Oskari.

-Recently, the interest in living style guides has increased rapidly – companies such as Elisa have a public style guide, and a group of other Finnish companies have private ones.
+Recently, interest in living style guides has increased rapidly – companies such as Elisa have a public style guide, and a group of other Finnish companies have private ones.
 There are even more public style guides around the world.
 “You can and should use them as a benchmark: how have things been done elsewhere, and what would be a good way for us?”
 Oskari advises.

 “There are ready-made package solutions for implementing living style guides, such as React Styleguidist, but they may not be customisable enough for your needs,” says Oskari.
-“A ready-made solution can be ok, especially in the early stages, but we’ll quickly reach a point where the entire style guide could be built with components coded for it.”
+“A ready-made solution can be OK, especially in the early stages, but we’ll quickly reach a point where the entire style guide could be built with components coded for it.”